The sound of meditation

 In January 2013, she got from Fukuda Teruhisa an assistant-master teaching and performing diploma (Jun Shihan) with the name Seiyu 聖 優 (holy kindness) and in November 2015, she was awarded the master (shihan) diploma.

 Hélène lives in the Netherlands where she gives lessons and workshops in her home place Nijmegen, as well as Dojo’s in Rotterdam, Tilburg and Eindhoven, as well as concerts throughout the country.
 She has been performing solo or with Japanese and/or Western music instruments in various European countries.
-She was invited to perform and teach at the World Shakuhachi Festival in London (2018), the European Shakuhachi Summerschool in Veijle (Denmark 2017) and in Paris (2015).
-In 2019, she is invited to the International Shakuhachi Festival in Prague (Czech Republic).
+She was invited to perform and teach at the World Shakuhachi Festival in London (2018), the International Shakuhachi Festival in Prague 2019 (Czech Republic), the European Shakuhachi Summerschool in Veijle (Denmark 2017) and in Paris (France 2015).

 In October 2017, Hélène created the Hijiri Shakuhachi Foundation, a non-profit organisation dedicated to the promotion of the shakuhachi.
 Through its dedication the foundation aims to increase the use of the shakuhachi in the performing arts, stimulate and increase the level of the practice of the shakuhachi in either traditional and modern music and help transmit its tradition by organising workshops, lessons and concerts, stimulating tape and video recordings, and more.

 The spirituality of the shakuhachi is essential for her.
 She regularly plays in Zen centres and for people with dementia and other mental illnesses to relieve the stress in these patients.
 She likes to bring the shakuhachi music into other places besides concert halls.